ppanyukov/go-boot/README.md

 **Using**
 - Should work on OS X and Linux.
 Windows not tested.
+- Building on Windows: build in docker, see further.
+- Building in docker: see further.

 - git clone
 - replace **ALL** occurrences of `github.com/ppanyukov/go-boot` with your own github repo name.
 - run make